franciscofrodrigues/ReFrame/README.md

 ### API
 #### Documentation

-After running the application access [FastAPI - Swagger UI](http://localhost:8000/docs) to see all the API documentation.
+After running the application you can access [FastAPI - Swagger UI](http://localhost:8000/docs) to check all the API documentation.

 #### Endpoints
 ##### Upload